AdaCore/learn/courses/advanced-spark/chapters/systems_programming.rst

       (Integer (Regs (R)))
       with Volatile_Function;

-This code is not correct.

-``Regs`` has :ada:`Async_Writers` set, hence it cannot appear as the expression in an expression function
+This code is not correct. ``Regs`` has :ada:`Async_Writers` set, hence it cannot appear as the expression in an expression function.

 Example #6
 ~~~~~~~~~~